codeloved/webpack5882/examples/scope-hoisting/README.md

 - Modules `lazy`, `c`, `d` and `cjs` need to be in a separate chunk
 - Module `shared` is accessed by two chunks (different scopes)
-- Module `cjs` is a CommonJS module
+- Module `cjs` is a CommonJs module

 ![](graph2.png)

-Webpack, therefore, uses an approach called **"Partial Scope Hoisting"** or "Module concatenation", which chooses the largest possible subsets of ES modules which can be scope hoisted and combines them with the default webpack primitives.
+Webpack, therefore, uses a approach called **"Partial Scope Hoisting"** or "Module concatenation", which chooses the largest possible subsets of ES modules which can be scope hoisted and combines them with the default webpack primitives.

 ![](graph3.png)